-The Icon Factory & The Icon Walk crosses the ocean and makes talk of it in the United States in the highly renowned THE NEW YORK TIMES in the Arts section
+The Icon Factory & The Icon Walk crosses the ocean and makes talk of it in the United States in the highly renowned THE NEW YORK TIMES Arts section

 The Icon Factory is a not-for-profit charity that is staffed by contemporary artists and passionate volunteers.

-RTE NEWS have made a video about the culture night in Dublin with all the things to see mentioning the Icon walk!
+RTE NEWS have made a video about the culture night in Dublin with all the things to see, including The Icon Walk and Icon Factory.

-SPOTTED BY LOCAL, Article by Lucie Ryan Donnelly and The Icon Project as THE LARGEST OPEN-AIR INSTALLATION IN IRELAND.
+SPOTTED BY LOCAL, Article by Lucie Ryan Donnelly about The Icon Project as THE LARGEST OPEN-AIR INSTALLATION IN IRELAND.